trenusch/nalgene/README.md

 current possibilities.
 The direct object does not need a function.
 Relpos / part_of relation need the value rel_entity specifying the relative entity.
 Relations and properties also need the value attribute.

-To add entries into the lexicon, use the second input line.
-Current classes are Subject, Entity, Action and Attribute.

 * Subjects are represented like this: Subject('m', 'hund', known=True)
 where 'm' represents the genus, 'hund' represents the value and known (default = False)